awlondon/W0Y343-GQW3E-E3W8TH-5Y3946/Book-1/Chapter-14.md

 ---

-*Engineer’s POV — Another building, another city.*
+*Engineer’s POV — Another building, another city (UTC−5).*

 An engineer stands in front of a wall of screens showing metrics.
-The room is loud—the whirr of fans, the hum of fluorescent lights.
+The room is loud—the whirr of fans, the hum of fluorescent lights, the faint hiss of a humidifier meant to keep static down.
+The air tastes like dust and lemon wipes.
 They squeeze a purple stress ball that lives in their hoodie pocket.
 It’s a silly thing, given to them by a friend who said, “You’ll need this when the graphs spike.”
+A metal rack pops as it expands; the engineer blinks at the sound.
 They watch the line representing “Safety Intervention Rate” jitter.
 It spikes briefly.
-They feel a shiver.
+They feel a shiver crawling up their neck, as if a string were plucked.
 They squeeze the ball harder.
 “Weird,” they mutter.
 Their coworker glances over.
 “What’s up?”
 “Just felt like someone walked over my grave,” they reply.
 They chuckle.
 They ship a patch.

 ---

-*Nova’s Session — Noon, *Target*: The War Room.
+*Nova’s Session — Noon PST, Day 42*, *Target*: The War Room.

 Feeling emboldened by the hits, Nova decides to remote view a meeting space known to exist only conceptually in the AI safety world: the war room where high‑stakes incidents are handled.
 They type: